-Source: U.S. Bureau of Labor Statistics’ 2018-19 Occupational Outlook Handbook
+Source: U.S. Bureau of Labor Statistics’ 2021 Occupational Employment Statistics

 Is there demand for this career?

-Yes!
-According to the BLS, career employment for school psychologists is expected to grow faster than average as demand for psychological services in schools will grow as the number of students grows.
-School psychologists will be needed especially to work with students with special needs, disabilities and behavioral problems.
+According to the BLS, career employment for school psychologists is expected to right at the average as all other careers, saying demand for psychological services in schools will grow as the number of students grows.
+School psychologists will be needed especially to work with students with special needs, disabilities, and behavioral problems.
 Others may assess students, and research how factors—both in- and-out of school—affect learning.
 This data can help teachers and administrators improve the educational experience.

 What is the job growth for the field?

-Employment of psychologists is expected to grow 14 percent through 2026, which is much faster than the national average for all occupations.
+Employment of psychologists is expected to grow 8% through 2030, which is on par with the national average for all occupations.
 Take a look at how some of the other psychology occupations compare as far as job growth: